DalwynWasTaken/slate/source/includes/_objects.md

 # Objects

-ct.js provides several objects to expand the functionality of your imports without you needing to delve into base Minecraft code.
+ChatTriggers provides several objects to expand the functionality of your imports without you needing to delve into base Minecraft code.
 A list is found below.

 <aside class="warning">It is bad practice to create new object every time you use it, they're heavy objects.